geerlingguy/macbook-pro-battery-test/README.md

 > **Note about Vagrant plugins**: The author runs the tests without `vagrant-cachier` installed for consistency's sake.
 If you use Vagrant regularly, check to make sure you don't have any plugins installed which could affect the consistency of this test using `vagrant plugin list`!

+## Other Platforms

+This test script should run on any platform which supports Vagrant and VirtualBox, though it's only been tested on macOS, Fedora, and Ubuntu at this time.

 ## Usage

 ### Before running the test script